Jaffna: Colonial history

 In 1658, Portuguese lost Jaffapatao to the Dutch East India Company (VOC) after a three-month siege.
 During the Dutch occupation, the city grew in population and size.
 The Dutch were more tolerant towards native mercantile and religious activities than the Portuguese had been.
 Most of the Hindu temples that the Portuguese had destroyed were rebuilt.
 A community of mixed Eurasian Dutch Burghers grew up.
 The Dutch rebuilt the fort and expanded it considerably.
 They also built Presbyterian churches and government buildings, most of which survived until the 1980s, but suffered damage or destruction during the subsequent civil war.
 During the Dutch period, Jaffna also became prominent as a trading town in locally grown agricultural products with the native merchants and farmers profiting as much as the VOC merchants.

 Great Britain took over the Dutch possessions in Sri Lanka from 1796.
 Britain maintained many of the Dutch mercantile, religious, and taxation policies.
-During the British colonial period, almost all the schools that eventually played role in the high literacy achievement of the Jaffna residents were built by missionaries belonging to American Ceylon Mission, Weslyan Methodist Mission, Saivite reformer Arumuka Navalar and others.
+During the British colonial period, almost all the schools that eventually played role in the high literacy achievement of the Jaffna residents were built by missionaries belonging to American Ceylon Mission, Wesleyan Methodist Mission, Saivite reformer Arumuka Navalar and others.
 Under British rule, Jaffna enjoyed a period of rapid growth and prosperity, as the British built the major roads and railway line connecting the city with Colombo, Kandy and the rest of the country.
 The prosperity of the city's citizens enabled them to underwrite the building of temples and schools, and the library and museum.